Skip to main content

 Are all variables visible in the same place?

 Custom variables are listed in the variable overview.
-Some system variables are configured via project settings.
+System variables are configured via project settings and are not shown on the variable overview page.

 Related documentation